armbian/build/documentation/user-faq.md

  * kernel 3.4.x and NAND storage
  * pre-installed system on NAND (stock Android or other Linux)

-SATA/USB:
+eMMC/SATA/USB:

  * any kernel
- * pre-partitioned SATA or USB storage
+ * onboard eMMC storage or permanently attached SATA or USB storage

 Start the install script: